 What information will I need to provide in order to finalise the assessments?

 - You will need to let us have details of the total income for the current year, from 1st January to the date of death, showing each source of income separately.
-This can either be provided in a letter or schedule, or you may find it easier to complete a paper tax return (please change the year in the top right corner to the current year).
-Paper returns can be collected from Level 1 at Edward T Wheadon House, Le Truchot, St Peter Port, or they can be downloaded and printed here.
+This can either be provided in a letter or schedule, or you may find it easier to complete a paper tax return available from Edward T Wheadon House.
 Alternatively, if you want a paper return posted to you, please let us know.

 - If the person who died was either the male in a heterosexual marriage, or the older partner in a same sex marriage or civil partnership, then we will need details of the income received by their spouse during that same period.
 The spouse will need to complete their own return, the following year, showing their income from the date of death to 31st December.